 Our integrated technical skills and expertise provide a strong basis for the development of proprietary drug candidates.
-These skills include new chemical entity assessment, peptide and protein synthesis technology, complex formulation development, characterization analysis and immunogenicity studies, among others.
+These skills include new chemical entity assessment, peptide and protein synthesis technology, complex formulation development, characterization analysis, and immunogenicity studies.

-With respect to our proprietary pipeline strategy, we currently have proprietary drug candidates at various development stages that leverage our various technical capabilities.
-The following paragraph summarizes our proprietary product candidates for which NDAs have been filed with the FDA.
+With respect to our proprietary pipeline strategy, we currently have proprietary drug candidates at various development stages that leverage our various technical capabilities including: